ammar2199/synchronization/README.md

 ## A Collection of Synchronization Primitives

-The following primitives are included and are built atop C/C++ atomics and futex(2):
+The following synchronization primitives are included and are built atop C/C++ atomics and futex():
 - Mutex
 - Mutex with Priority-Inheritance
 - Condition Variable